Wepwawet

 The Pyramid Texts state that Wepwawet was born in the Peru-nu, the sacred shrine of the goddess Wadjet, while an alternative myth suggests he emerged from a tamarisk bush.
 Consequently, Wepwawet is often confused with Anubis.
-This deity appears in the Temple of Seti I at Abydos.
+This deity appears in the temple of Seti I at Abydos.

 In Egyptian art, Wepwawet was depicted as a black jackal, or as a man with the head of a jackal.
 In the temple of Seti I at Abydos, Wepwawet appears to have grey-colored fur, though this is likely due to loss of pigmentation, as elsewhere in the temple, black paint is almost entirely faded.
 In rare cases, he appears in fully human form.

 He was sometimes depicted dressed as a soldier, as well as carrying other military equipment—a mace and a bow.

 For what generally is considered to be lauding purposes of the pharaohs, a later myth briefly was circulated claiming that Wepwawet was born at the sanctuary of Wadjet, the sacred site for the oldest goddess of Lower Egypt that is located in the heart of Lower Egypt.
 Consequently, Wepwawet, who had hitherto been the standard of Upper Egypt alone, formed an integral part of royal rituals, symbolizing the unification of Egypt.

 In later Pyramid Texts, Wepwawet is called "Ra" who has gone up from the horizon, perhaps as the "opener" of the sky.
 In the later Egyptian funerary context, Wepwawet assists at the Opening of the mouth ceremony and guides the deceased into the netherworld.

 Etymology

 In Egyptian hieroglyphs, Wepwawet's name is rendered as wp-wꜣwt, and translates from the Egyptian language as "opener of ways," with wpj meaning "to open/split" and wꜣwt being the direct genitive construction of the plural of wꜣt, meaning "road."

-Though there are several ways to write Wepwawet's name in hieroglyphs, similarly to other gods such as Horus, Wepwawet has a unique hieroglyph specific to him which resembles a jackal on a standard (𓃧).
-The hieroglyph which respresents Wepwawet resembles similar ones used for Anubis (𓃣, 𓃢) due to their association with one another.
+Though there are several ways to write Wepwawet's name in hieroglyphs, similar to other gods such as Horus, Wepwawet has a unique hieroglyph specific to him which resembles a jackal on a standard (𓃧).
+The hieroglyph which represents Wepwawet resembles similar ones used for Anubis (𓃣, 𓃢) due to their association with one another.